21Kgold/holbertonschool-web_react/react_intro/README.md

 > The React team has removed CRA from the official documentation, indicating it is no longer the recommended method for setting up new React projects.

 ### [Task 1: Embedding Utility Functions](./task_1/dashboard/)
 Integrated utility functions for date display and homepage detection (isIndex) to customize footer content dynamically.
+Component's structure was examined using React Developer Tools.
 ### [Task 2: Additional components](./task_2/dashboard/)
 Implemented basic static Notifications and sign-in components.
 ### [Task 3: Unit Testing](./task_3/dashboard/)
 Developed comprehensive unit tests for each component.

 > [!NOTE]
 > **Enzyme it is no longer actively maintained**
 >
 > The React core team discourages the use of Enzyme and recommends switching to React Testing Library.